 When children come along, each parent will have ideas about how to rear it, based on how they themselves were reared.
 They may need to ‘leave’ some of those ideas behind, in order to work out what is best for them and their child(ren).

-A man unites with his wife – Lit. ‘stick to’ his wife.
+A man unites with his wife – Lit. ‘sticks to’ his wife.
 This communicates both passion and permanency in marriage (Wenham).
 Both Jesus (Mt 19:5) and Paul (Eph 5:31) quote this in connection with divorce.

 They become a new family – NIV: ‘They will become one flesh’ – Thus uniting what had been divided when woman was created, v22.
 According to Wenham, this expression does not denote only sexual union, or even emotional and spiritual union.
 It indicates, rather, that marriage creates a kinship tie just a real and as permanent as that between, say, a brother and a sister.